 Your Visa or its equivalent must be obtained PRIOR TO THE ISSUANCE of any airline tickets!

-REMEMBER, you may have sent us all the required paperwork, but if documents are missing from your Host Country, the VISA CANNOT BE ISSUED
+REMEMBER, you may have sent us all the required paperwork, but if documents are missing from your Host Country, the LEGAL ENTRY CANNOT BE PROCESSED.

 If documents are missing from your Host Country (in your Online Record), you need to contact Rotary NOT It's Your World Travel

 A visa is the official document which allows you to enter, stay, and leave your hosting country at the end of your exchange.
 Not all countries require a visa, IYWT will advise you as we make your travel preparations.
 Your online student record will advise you if you require a visa in the Host Country Entry Requirements tab.

 If you need a visa, it is normally stamped inside your passport.
 IYWT has been obtaining 'Student Visas', in even the most difficult circumstances for over 30 years.
 We have close relations with your host government's consular representation and will assist you in completing their required paperwork.

 Therefore, if you need a visa, in most cases, you will need to send your SIGNED passport book to IYWT so that we can apply for your visa.
 Officials at the consulate will issue the visa after we send your COMPLETED paperwork to them for approval.
 Some host governments require an in-person submission of paperwork at their consulate in the United States or Canada.
 Be sure to consult the Document Information and Consulate Notes in your online profile for full instructions.

 In order to obtain your visa/legal entry, you, the student/parent, provide certain required documents.
 Rotary, both here and in your host country, provide required documents as well.
 Please note, no paperwork can be submitted to the consulate until ALL paperwork is received and complete from all parties.

 Standard Paperwork Needed to Apply for MOST visas: